-A WARNING Before performing any maintenance, disengage the PTO, engage the parking brake lever, turn the ignition key to the "OFF" position and remove the key from the switch.
+Before performing any maintenance, disengage the PTO, engage the parking brake lever, turn the ignition key to the "OFF" position and remove the key from the switch.
 Protect your hands by using heavy gloves when handling the blades.
-When servicing the mower deck, be careful not to cut yourself on the sharpened blades
+When servicing the mower deck, be careful not to cut yourself on the sharpened blades.

-- Remove the deck as instructed in the Deck Removal section on page 24. - For easier access, flip the deck over, then 2. jack up the front of the deck about one foot and block it in that position.
+- 1. Remove the deck as instructed in the Deck Removal section. - 2.
+For easier access, flip the deck over, then jack up the front of the deck about one foot and block it in that position.